thehaohcm/DevOpsLabs/Terraform/README.md

 ex: terraform plan: update the current state from provider's resources (aws, azure,...) to .tfstate file, then check the new change in tf file with the .tfstate file.
 Whereas `terraform plan -refresh-only` only check and update the current state of provider's resource to .tfstate file.

--out=plan.out: save plan to file
+-out=plan.out: save plan to file (ex: tfplan)

+tfplan can be used to push to vcs (git...), review and apply after confidence.
+Ex: # terraform apply plan.out

 -generate-config-out=[tf file] : use together with teraform plan and import block to allow terraform automatically generate & write down an existing resources from cloud providers to local ts file.